This French martini cocktail recipe is tasty, pretty and fun to drink! Look at the beautiful color!!

 Next, I add 2 ounces of vodka, 1/2 ounce of Chambord and 2 ounces of pineapple juice.

-I cap the shaker and shake it at least 20 times.
+I cap the shaker and shake that French martini cocktail for 30 seconds.

 I strain the contents in a martini glass and twist the lemon rind, rub it on the rim of the glass and drop it into the glass.